Mabel Oboh

-Mabel Akomu Oboh, popularly known as Mabel Oboh is a Nigerian broadcaster, actress, film producer and founder Mabeloboh Center For Save Our Stars (MOCSOS).
+Mabel Akomu Oboh, popularly known as Mabel Oboh is a Nigerian politician, broadcaster, actress, film producer and founder Mabeloboh Center For Save Our Stars (MOCSOS).
 She is the first television film independent producer/director and the second female soap opera producer in Nigeria with her drama series titled Victims that later became a network productions in the '80s on Nigerian Television Authority.

 Early life

 Mabel Oboh hails from Edo State, Nigeria.
 She was born in Lagos into the family of the late Major Humphrey Etafo Oboh and the late Mrs Comfort Oboh.
 She is an alumna of Buckinghamshire New University where she had her degree in Criminology.

 Career

 Oboh started her career in the entertainment industry in the early 80s after her training in cinematograph, stage craft, speech and drama.
 She became the second female independent producer and director in Nigeria with her drama series titled Victims that later became a network productions in the '80s and was aired on Nigerian Television Authority (NTA).
 In the year 2000, she became the first chat show hostess 'Chat with Mabel' on NTA Network Service.

 She joined NTA in the 1990s as a news correspondent to the Lagos State house, before working with United Nations and later left UN and joined British Embassy in Poland in the commercial and Visa sections.

 Oboh donated the first music studio in Agegunle; Owned by her brother John Oboh, aka mighty mouse who created the Ajegunle beat genre in 1991.
 Her contribution helped to discover and produce Daddy Showkey, Daddy Fresh, Baba Fryo, African China, Danfo Drivers and Marvelous Benji.
 She was given a recognition award in 2017 by AJ to the world.
 She is an awardee of Nigerian Books of Record and In 2023, she received Yessiey Award as 'Media Personality of the year'.